Blog

 The legal requirements in one country might sound excessive, or even slightly bonkers, to an employer in a country where the benefits landscape looks radically different.
 But if you’re looking to hire people within these countries, you have no choice but to comply with the local regulations.

 These requirements also affect how employers think about non-mandatory benefits.
 The best example is the US, where there isn’t a universal healthcare system, making the need for comprehensive health insurance particularly acute amongst employees.
-Providing an affordable health insurance package isn’t mandatory for organisations with less than 50 full-time employees.
+Providing an affordable health insurance package isn’t mandatory for organisations with fewer than 50 full-time employees.
 However, it will be hard to attract and retain staff without one, given that around 50% of the US population already receives this benefit.

 The final reason benefits differ globally is culture.
-Every country has its own cultural norms and preferences around employee benefits – things that aren’t mandatory but that most employees tend to expect from their employers as standard.
+Every country has its own cultural norms and preferences around employee benefits, things that aren’t mandatory but that most employees tend to expect from their employers as standard.
 These look vastly different from place to place.
 In Chile, for example, it is not uncommon for companies to partially or fully cover an employee’s housing costs; elsewhere in South America, many Brazilian employees receive food vouchers to be spent at local grocery stores.

 In the age of remote working and making remote-only hires, you’re competing for job candidates against rival companies that could be based anywhere.
 The chances are that at least one of them will be able to beat you on salary.
 Harmonising benefits could be a way to stand out.